DimaSanKiev/E-Restaurant/README.md

 **Photo**, **Role**, **OrderStatus** and **DishCategory** are subsidiary tables.

  On this diagram are shown only the main fields and relations.

+## How to run
+1. Clone this repository or download zip.
+2. Call from the command line:

+    `mvn compile`

+3. Start H2 database in Server mode:

+    `java -cp files/h2/h2-1.4.192.jar org.h2.tools.Server`

+4. Run a webapp with Jetty plugin:

+    `mvn jetty:run`

+5. Go to [http://localhost:8080/](http://localhost:8080/) in your browser.

 ## Accounts
 ### Customers